 British University Champions 1950

-The Loughborough Basketball programme was re-established nine seasons ago in an exciting partnership between the Leicester Riders, Loughborough Sport, Loughborough College and the Loughborough Students Athletic Union that has flourished into one of the most exciting programmes in the country for both Men’s and Women’s players looking to combine playing at a high level and an incredible educational experience.
+The Loughborough Basketball programme was re-established 12 seasons ago in an exciting partnership between the Leicester Riders, Loughborough Sport, Loughborough College and the Loughborough Students Athletic Union that has flourished into one of the most exciting programmes in the country for both Men’s and Women’s players looking to combine playing at a high level and an incredible educational experience.